stars-and-signs/stars-and-signs/docs/protagonist_creation/protagonist-creation.md

 ## Class

-Choose a Class.
+Choose a [Class](../core_rules/classes).
 You gain the Core Features for that Class.

 ### Class Agenda

-Create an Agenda using your Class’s suggested Agendas for inspiration.
+Create an [Agenda](../core_rules/protagonist-traits#agendas) using your Class’s suggested Agendas for inspiration.

 ## Background

 ### Background Skills

-Choose three different [[Skills]].
+Choose three different[Skills](../core_rules/skills).
 Gain 2 ranks in each chosen Skill.

 ### School Affinities

-Choose three Affinities from the Academic, Sports, and Artistic Affinities lists in any combination.
+Choose three [Affinities](../core_rules/protagonist-traits#affinities) from the Academic, Sports, and Artistic [Affinities lists](../affinity-lists) in any combination.
 You gain 2 ranks in each of the chosen Affinities.

 ### Extracurricular Affinities